Particulate: Feed-Forward 3D Object Articulation¶

 Loss & Training¶

-The multi-task loss is \(\mathcal{L} = \mathcal{L}_S + \mathcal{L}_K + \mathcal{L}_M\).
-Part segmentation uses cross-entropy loss, and the kinematic tree uses binary cross-entropy.
-Motion constraint losses include cross-entropy for motion type, L1 losses for prismatic/revolute ranges and directions, and L1 losses for revolute axis direction and position.
-During training, Hungarian matching assigns the \(P_{max}\) predicted part queries to \(P\) ground-truth parts (following DETR).
-Training data comes from PartNet-Mobility (3,800 objects, 50 categories) and GRScenes; each iteration randomly samples an articulation state and computes PartField features online.
-The model is trained with the AdamW optimizer at a global batch size of 128 on 8 H100 GPUs for 100K iterations.
+A multi-task loss is used: \(\mathcal{L} = \mathcal{L}_S + \mathcal{L}_K + \mathcal{L}_M\).
+Part segmentation uses cross-entropy, while the kinematic tree uses binary cross-entropy.
+Motion constraints include cross-entropy for types and L1 loss for ranges, directions, and axis parameters.
+Hungarian matching aligns \(P_{max}\) predicted queries with \(P\) ground truth parts.
+Training is performed on PartNet-Mobility and GRScenes using AdamW with a batch size of 128 on 8 H100 GPUs for 100K iterations.

 Key Experimental Results¶

-Main Results (Articulated Part Segmentation)¶
+Main Results (Part Segmentation)¶

 | Method | Lightwheel gIoU↑ | Lightwheel PC↓ | PartNet gIoU↑ | PartNet PC↓ |